memonsahil/blog-post-server/README.md

 # blog-post-server

-An JSON database for the [BlogPost](https://github.com/memonsahil/BlogPost) app.
+A JSON database for the [BlogPost](https://github.com/memonsahil/BlogPost) app.

 ## Setup